Sam Giancana: CIA connections

 According to the declassified CIA "Family Jewels" documents, Giancana and Trafficante were contacted in September 1960 about the possibility of an assassination attempt by Maheu after Maheu had contacted Roselli, a Mafia member in Las Vegas and Giancana's number-two man.
 Maheu had presented himself as a representative of numerous international businesses in Cuba that Castro was expropriating.
 He offered $150,000 for the "removal" of Castro through this operation, though the documents suggest that neither Roselli, Giancana, nor Trafficante accepted any payment for the job.
 Giancana suggested using poison pills to dose Castro's food and drink.
 CIA gave these pills to Giancana's nominee, Juan Orta, whom Giancana presented as a corrupt official in the new Cuban government and who had access to Castro.
 After six attempts to introduce the poison into Castro's food, Orta abruptly demanded to be relieved of his role in the mission, giving the job to another, unnamed participant.
 Later, Giancana and Trafficante made a second attempt using Anthony Verona, the commander of the Cuban Exile Junta, who had, according to Trafficante, become "disaffected with the apparent ineffectual progress of the Junta."
 Verona requested $10,000 in expenses and $1,000 worth of communications equipment.
-How much work was performed for the second attempt is unknown, as the entire program was canceled soon thereafter due to the Bay of Pigs invasion in April 1961.
+How much work was performed for the second attempt is unknown, as the program was canceled soon after due to the Bay of Pigs invasion in April 1961.

 According to the "Family Jewels", Giancana asked Maheu to wire the room of his then mistress Phyllis McGuire, singer of the McGuire Sisters, whom he suspected of having an affair with comedian Dan Rowan.
-Although documents suggest Maheu acquiesced, the device was not planted because the agent who had been tasked with planting it was arrested.
-According to the documents, Robert F. Kennedy prohibited the prosecution of the agent and of Maheu, who was soon linked to the wire attempt, at CIA's request.
+Although documents suggest Maheu acquiesced, the device was not planted because the agent who had been given the task of planting it was arrested.
+According to the documents, Robert F. Kennedy prohibited the prosecution of the agent and Maheu, who was soon linked to the wire attempt, at the CIA's request.
 Giancana and McGuire, who had a long-lasting affair, were originally introduced by Frank Sinatra.
 According to Antoinette Giancana, during part of the affair, McGuire had a concurrent affair with President Kennedy.

 Downfall

-When Giancana was called before a grand jury on June 1, 1965, he remained silent despite being granted immunity, which resulted in his jailing for contempt for more than a year, the duration of the grand jury.
+When Giancana was called before a grand jury on June 1, 1965, he remained silent despite having been granted immunity, which resulted in his jailing for contempt for more than a year, the duration of the grand jury.
 Meanwhile, Giancana was deposed as operational boss by Ricca and Accardo, and replaced by Joseph "Joey Doves" Aiuppa.

-After his release from prison in 1966, Giancana fled to Cuernavaca, Mexico in order to avoid further grand jury questioning.
+After his release from prison in 1966, Giancana fled to Cuernavaca, Mexico, to avoid further grand jury questioning.
 He was arrested by Mexican authorities on July 19, 1974, and deported to the United States.
 He arrived back in Chicago on July 21, 1974.